Special Trash and Hazardous Waste

 Schedule a Removal

-Under a recent E-waste program, Brea residents can now schedule for proper removal of certain household electronic items.
-The items below that are marked with an asterisk can be placed in a specially scheduled Tuesday pickups.
-Brea residents can schedule an e-waste pickup by calling Republic Services at 714-238-2444 to make an appointment to be included.
+Brea residents can schedule the removal of certain household electronic items.
+Brea residents can schedule an e-waste pickup by calling Republic Services at (714) 238-2444.

 An area of growing concern for environmental safety is the discovery of increased quantities of pollutants from pharmaceutical products in water sources.
 Improper disposal of these drugs and other personal care products endanger the environment just as do pesticides, automotive fluids and other chemicals.
 These can not be disposed of by flushing down drains or toilets.
 Follow the simple rule of no drugs down the drain.